nervosnetwork/mercury/docs/config.md

 ### `cellbase_maturity`

 The epoch number of the cellbase maturity.
-This is same as the config of CKB. **DO NOT CHANGE THIS UNLESS TESTING**
+This is the same as the config of CKB. **DO NOT CHANGE THIS UNLESS TESTING**

 type: `u64`

 ### `cheque_since`

-The epoch number of cheque cell can be withdraw.
+The epoch number of cheque from which cell can be withdrawn.
 This is same as the data hard-coded in cheque lock script. **DO NOT CHANGE THIS UNLESS TESTING**

 type: `u64`